Everton beat Man Utd despite Gueye seeing red for slapping teammate

 “We could have crumbled, but if anything, it made us grow.”

-United defender Matthijs de Ligt said the result and performance was a “step back” for his side after a decent run.
+United defender Matthijs de Ligt said the result and performance were a “step back” for his side after a decent run.

 “I think the game says enough; against 10 men for 70 minutes and not creating that many chances,” the Dutch defender told Sky Sports.
 “Today was not a good night for us.